criminaljusticehub/.github/JOINING.md

 Ask to become a member of CJH’s organisation on GitHub by either:

-- posting a message on the #criminaljusticehub MS Teams channel
+- posting a message on the Criminal Justice Hub Design Team Google Space
 - emailing [design-team@criminaljusticehub.org.uk](mailto:design-team@criminaljusticehub.org.uk)

 If you were already a member of the Conviction organisation, you’ll remain a member for now.